 THE LIVING WELL SERVICE OFFER

-Living Well is not a blueprint for a universal service model, but rather a set of principles underpinning a range of offers and a service culture and practice.
+Living Well is not the blueprint for a universal service model, but rather a set of principles underpinning a range of offers and a service culture and practice.

 Throughout the Living Well UK programme sites engage with Living Well principles and apply a system-informed adoption methodology to collaboratively design a service model that is suited to their user group and objectives.

-Build on their strengths and feel like they are making a meaningful contribution
+Build on strengths and feel like they are making a meaningful contribution

 A Living Well offer

-Salford's (?TBC) Service model on a page provides an example of how the Living Well service offer wrap the work of multiple players in the system around the needs of an individual.
+Salford's Service Model On A Page provides an example of how the Living Well service offer wrap the work of multiple players in the system around the needs of an individual.

 Key Living Well services